ssbc/ssb-index-feeds-spec/README.md

 { type: 'metafeed/operation', operation: 'add', feedtype: 'classic', id: '@claim2', query: 'and(type(about),author(@main))' }
 ```

-FIXME: do we need a rotational feed for the latest messages?

 Trust is a feed that contains trust ratings within a number of areas
 as defined in [trustnet] about other feeds.
 One areas where this will
 be used is for verifications of claims.
 An auditor verifies claims and